WHAT ARE MINISTRIES?

 During the month of July we will be providing meals to church families once a week as part of a take-home Sunday school.
 Pre-packaged carry-out meals will be provided between 5-6 PM on Wednesday, July 8,15, and 22.
 The meal will also come with a box of family activities, crafts and stories about God’s creation.
 We encourage you to enjoy the box throughout the week!
 On Wednesday, July 29 we invite families to join us for a Zoom pajama party to talk about the fun activities we did the weeks before.
 We’ll sing some songs, eat ice cream and enjoy our time together!

-For more information on youth events, contact Anne Corti, our Director of Youth and Family Ministry.
+For more information on youth events, contact the office.

-Practices on Wednesday nights, at 7:00pm.
+Practices on Sunday mornings.
 Choir members use their gifts to help lead the congregation in song during worship services.
 All are welcome!

 - Praise Team